Peta0228/TC/README.md

 The script has strong reusablity, the application is able to query from twitter overtime, it is designed as an autorun process in system background.

+It also functions as a 'tweet monitor', which alerts will be sent by email when triggered by certian conditions in tweets queried

 ## Search by keyword -- PART 1

  - search by keyword in twitter; e.g., keyword: #CCT, ABBC, cat.